Aceearly1993/lecarde-1/README.md

 `CHANGED` - Basement part 1/part 2: Further reduced the contact damage of spikes in hard mode.
 (Aceearly1993)
 `CHANGED` - Condemned area part 2: Due to requests, very slightly adjusted color of some platforms so that they're slightly more easier to see in color blind people's aspect.
 (Aceearly1993)
-`CHANGED` - Condemned area part 3: Revamped how the last freefall mechanic works; Added two platforms at the right-bottom of the area so that it's now fully possble to backtrack from the last freefall, and ditched the old mechanic just in case it doesn't always work in all computers.
+`CHANGED` - Condemned area part 3: Revamped how the last freefall mechanic works; Added two platforms at the right-bottom of the area so that it's now fully possible to backtrack from the last freefall, and ditched the old mechanic just in case it doesn't always work in all computers.
 (Aceearly1993)
 `CHANGED` - Katharina's quarters part 2: Further reduced the contact damage of spikes in hard mode.
 (Aceearly1993)
 `CHANGED` - Katharina's quarters part 3/boss: Adjusts so that Fake Efrain's standing whip strike can be dodged by crouching.
 (Aceearly1993)